Understanding your horse's Seaver "Cadence" and "Bounce" functions

 Thursday, September 27, 2018

-Changing the cadence means taking more or fewer strides in a given time.
-Having a A regular cadence allows the horse to balance and bounce in its gaits.
-This will allow the horse to engage better and therefore respond better to your demands.
+Changing cadence therefore means taking more or fewer strides in a given time.
+A regular cadence allows the horse to balance and bounce in his gaits..
+As a result, your horse will be better able to engage and respond to your requests.

-In order to evaluate the regularity of your horse, your CEEFIT gives you theevolution of the cadenceIn order to evaluate the regularity of your horse, your CEEFIT gives you the number of strides per minute during your session, distinguishing by colours the passages at each gait: blue for walk, orange for trot and green for canter.
+To assess your horse's regularity, your CEEFIT gives you theevolution of cadence(i.e. the number of strides per minute) over the course of your session, distinguishing by color the passages at each gait: blue for walk, orange for trot and green for canter.

 We note that the horse slightly accelerates his canter before returning to trot, perhaps due to opposition or loss of balance.
 A phenomenon to watch out for and work on if it occurs systematically.

 The average horse takes between 35 and 60 strides per minute at the walk, between 55 and 100 strides per minute at the trot and between 80 and 130 strides per minute at the canter.
 These are, of course, averages.
 Some horses may be above or below these ranges.
-For example, a trotter in full race may easily exceed 120 trotting strides per minute.
+For example, a trotter in full swing can easily exceed 120 trotting strides per minute.

 The application also gives you an indication of how this session compares with the last.